danlwarren/ENMTools/readme.md

 ```
 ## $D
-## [1] 0.4063311
+## [1] 0.4205463
 ##
 ## $I
-## [1] 0.6884148
+## [1] 0.7019995
 ##
 ## $rank.cor
-## [1] 0.8070075
+## [1] 0.8298744
 ```

 ## Hypothesis testing

 ### Niche identity or equivalency test

-In this example, we will run a niche identity or equivalency test, as in Warren et al. 2008.
+In this example, we will run a niche identity (also called equivalency) test, as in Warren et al. 2008.
 This test takes the presence points for a pair of species and randomly reassigns them to each species, then builds ENMs for these randomized occurrences.
-By doing this many times, we can estimate the probability distribution for ENM overlap between species
+By doing this many times, we can estimate the probability distribution for ENM overlap between species under the null hypothesis that the two species' occurrences in the environment are effectivel a random draw from the same underlying distribution.
+Note that niche evolution is only one of many reasons why two species' realized environmental distributions might cause departures from this null hypothesis.
+See Warren et al. 2014 for details.